JAhaber/chrome-gscheduler/README.md

 3. **Any other random text**: If you type in the **Task name/ID** field and do not find any matches, or choose not to select a match, you can still press **Enter** to create a new **Note** entry.

     A **Note** entry is tagged in Yellow to indicate it is not associated with anything in Genome.
-When you save to Genome at the end of the day, the note will be entered in the schedule, but you will need to convert it to a task before you can confirm your schedule entries.
+When you save to Genome at the end of the day, the note will be entered in the schedule, but you will need to convert it to a task before you can confirm your schedule.

 ### Stopping an Entry